Georgia Civil Rights Trail

 Historical Markers: Tools for Education and Economic Development

-Once installed and dedicated, these markers will become tools for teaching Georgia and American history in relevant ways to diverse audiences.
+Historical Markers are excellent tools for teaching Georgia and American history in relevant ways to diverse audiences.
 By integrating online and mobile technology into its historical marker program initiatives, GHS ensures historical markers serve not only as enduring and accessible educational resources, but also as tools for driving economic development in the communities, many rural, where markers are located.

 - Existing GHS online exhibits and educator resources developed in association with public lectures, the Georgia History Festival, and teacher training initiatives;